-If the IB determines that malpractice has been established, the student will be given a grade of N, which is scored as a 0.
 In a final examination, this also means that no diploma will be awarded, although a certificate will be awarded for the other subjects in which no malpractice has occurred.
 Students will normally be allowed to register for future examination sessions.
-Additionally, an IB Diploma may be withdrawn at any time if malpractice is established.11
+Additionally, an IB Diploma may be withdrawn at any time if malpractice is established.17

-Cases of malpractice or misconduct in mock or end-of-year examinations (DP and MYP) will likewise result in a grade of N, which is scored as a 0 for that particular examination.
-Likewise, a grade of N (scored as 0) will be issued to students for misconduct in regular school examinations (during examination weeks).
+Cases of malpractice or misconduct in mock or end-of-year examinations will likewise result in a grade of "F", which is scored as a 0 for that particular examination.
+Likewise, a grade of "F" (scored as 0) will be issued to students for misconduct in regular school examinations (during examination weeks).
 In all three of the above cases, students will not be permitted to re-sit the examination.
 In the case of repeated infractions Louisenlund reserves the right to suspend (second offence) or dismiss (third offence) the respective candidate from the school.

-In cases of misconduct on minor assignments (DP and MYP), students will meet with the teacher and the DP or MYP Coordinator to discuss the incident, the policy, and the consequence, which are as follows:
+In cases of misconduct on minor assignments, students will meet with the teacher and the DP Coordinator to discuss the incident, the policy, and the consequence, which are as follows:

-- · First infraction: a warning, as well as a weekend detention and a rewrite of the assignment - · Second infraction: suspension and a warning of dismissal - Third infraction: dismissal from Louisenlund.
+- First infraction: a warning, as well as a weekend detention and a rewrite of the assignment - Second infraction: suspension and a warning of dismissal - Third infraction: dismissal from Louisenlund.